 We also hold regular parent events throughout the year; information evenings, curriculum share events, class and whole school assemblies to name but a few.

 How will I find out more about the curriculum being taught to my child?

 As well as in school events to share curriculum information you can find out plenty by looking at the school website.
 Under the Key information tab you will find a CURRICULUM page and under the Children tab you will find a SUBJECTS page which should give you a flavour of what takes place in lessons.

 Can my child learn an instrument in school?

-Children get the opportunity to learn to play four instruments at Adel Primary, taught through whole class music lessons.
-Year 2 learn to play the ocarinas, Year 3 learn to play the ukulele, Year 4 learn to play the guitar and Year 5 learn to play the djembe drum.
+As well as our music curriculum that runs weekly in every year group, children get the opportunity to learn to play three instruments during their time at Adel Primary, taught through whole class music lessons.
+Year 2 learn to play the ocarinas, Year 3 learn to play the ukulele and Year 5 learn to play the djembe drum.

 Who teaches in Reception class?

 As a minimum, the Reception class is staffed by two adults throughout the school day.
-The class teacher - this role is currently shared between Mrs Shutt and Miss Ng and a Teaching Assistant - this role is currently shared by Mrs Banciu and Miss Dulniak.
+The class teacher - this role is currently shared between Mrs Shutt and Miss Ng and a Teaching Assistant, Mrs Masocha.

 Have a look at the Who’s Who section on the school website to see all our staff.

 If my child gets a place at Adel Primary school will they be able to visit the school?